jfdzar/jfdzar-kicad-library/README.md

-# jfdzar-kicad-library
-Jfdzar Kicad Personal Library - to keep a separate version of the official Kicad Library to make changes or add extra components and version scripts
+# Jfdzar Personal KICAD Library

+This repository is to keep a separate version of the official Kicad Library:

+* To make changes
+* Add extra components
+* Version Scripts and Templates
+* Avoid deleting personal changes made when update